START WITH ONE BOUNDED LOOP

 install

 One command.
-If it breaks, I haven't lost anything.
+If it breaks, I have not lost anything.

 # install the CLI